 - Other treatments include electrotherapy, which some advocate for as being able to reduce chronic pain by using mild electric currents applied to the body in order to stop pain signals from reaching the brain.
 CBD, the non-psychoactive ingredient in marijuana, also shows some promise as a pain relief strategy, but many are aware that there isn’t enough clinical evidence to fully support it yet.

 A well-rounded strategy for approaching chronic pain, as well as the unwanted knock-on effects that can come with it, is the best choice when it comes to managing it without having to rely on opioids.

 Treating Opioid Addiction for Those with Chronic Pain

-Just as important as treating your chronic pain without relying on opioids is learning how to treat the opioid addiction for those living with chronic pain.
+Just as important as treating your chronic pain without relying on opioids is learning how to treat opioid addiction for those living with chronic pain.
 It’s not untrue that cutting off from opioids can result in not only unpleasant withdrawal symptoms but also the return of more severe and frequent chronic pain.
 Yet, the treatments available at Opus Treatment can help, including the following:

 - Safe detox treatments to help manage withdrawal symptoms, with 24/7 care and supervision of medical professionals.

 - Opioid treatment using Suboxone and other medication-assisted treatments that can decrease dependency over time while offering some pain relief.

 - Counseling and therapy to treat not only the addiction but to teach new pain management and coping mechanisms that can improve your quality of life.